University of Tokyo: Sites

-Apart from the three main campuses, the University of Tokyo operates a large number of other campuses and facilities globally.
-The university's land holdings in Japan amount to 326 square kilometres.
-As of 31 March 2023, the university's real estate holdings are valued at 1.14 trillion yen.
+The University of Tokyo is organised around three principal campuses: Hongo, Komaba, and Kashiwa.
+Apart from these main campuses, the university has a number of smaller campuses, research stations, farms, observatories, and other facilities in Japan and overseas.
+The university's land holdings in Japan amount to 326 square kilometres, and its real estate assets were valued at 1.14 trillion yen as of 31 March 2023.

 Hongo campus

 The Hongo campus has been the university's centre since 1884, when the university's administration office relocated to the site.
 The campus faces Shinobazu Pond in Ueno Park to the east and has in its vicinity the electric district Akihabara, the city's bookshop hub, Jimbōchō, and the city's largest indoor stadium, Tokyo Dome.
 The campus is served by three Tokyo Metro stations: Hongo-sanchome, Todai-mae, and Nezu.
 It occupies the former estate of the Maeda family, Edo period feudal lords of Kaga Province.
 One of the university's best known landmarks, Akamon (the Red Gate), is a relic of this era.
 The symbol of the university is the ginkgo leaf, from the trees found throughout the area.
 The Hongo campus also hosts UTokyo's annual May Festival.